nicospavlidis/opc/README.md

 examples that illustrate how to use and extend the code.
 The source TeX file and all the figures are also included in the `documentation/` directory.

-* An online function reference constructed through the [M2HTML](https://github.com/pdollar/toolbox/tree/master/external/m2html) documentation system is available [here](http://www.lancaster.ac.uk/staff/pavlidin/software/opc/documentation/reference/index.html).
+* An online function reference constructed by the [M2HTML](https://github.com/pdollar/toolbox/tree/master/external/m2html) documentation system is available [here](http://www.lancaster.ac.uk/staff/pavlidin/software/opc/documentation/reference/index.html).

-Using MATLAB a local copy of the HTML function reference can be constructed using the instructions in `documentation/document.pdf`.
+In MATLAB a local copy of the HTML function reference can be constructed using the instructions in `documentation/document.pdf`.

 * The script file `reproduction_script.m` located in the root OPC directory